Aritra23/Aritra23/README.md

-### I am a Doctoral Candidate in the Department of Computer Science at Toronto Metropolitan University.
-My research is focused on Retrieval-Augmented Generation (RAG) and Question-Answering Systems in NLP and the Information Retrieval domain.
+### I am a PhD Candidate in the Department of Computer Science at Toronto Metropolitan University.
+My research interests are in the AI/ML domain, primarily focusing on NLP and Information Retrieval (IR), which includes Retrieval-Augmented Generation (RAG), Question-Answering, and Multimodal Large Language Models (LLMs).
+You can find my webpage <a href = "https://aritra23.github.io">here</a>.

 ![](https://komarev.com/ghpvc/?username=Aritra23&color=blue)